oxygenium-network/oxygenium/.autodoc/docs/markdown/io/src/main/scala/org/alephium/io/KeyValueSource.md

 }
 ```

-Overall, this trait provides a standardized way for classes to interact with a key-value store, which can be useful for storing and retrieving data in a consistent manner across the Alephium project.
+Overall, this trait provides a standardized way for classes to interact with a key-value store, which can be useful for storing and retrieving data in a consistent manner across the Oxygenium project.
 ## Questions:
  1. What is the purpose of the `KeyValueSource` trait?
    - The `KeyValueSource` trait likely defines a common interface for classes that provide key-value storage functionality.